bogdanmihajlovic/IOA-algorithms/README.md

 ## `nTuples(int n, int k)`

 ### Description
-This function calculates variations with repetition, specifically n^k.
+This function calculates variations with repetition.

 ### Parameters
 - `n` (int): The number of items to choose from.